Undergraduate Research Opportunity|

 J. Climate, 24, 575-582.

-Nigam, S. and S. Baxter, 2013: Teleconnections.
-Encyclopedia of Atmospheric Sciences; Editors: Gerald North, Fuqing Zhang and John Pyle; Academic Press, Elsevier Science, London (Invited contribution).
+- Nigam, S. and S. Baxter, 2013: Teleconnections.
+Invited contribution in Encyclopedia of Atmospheric Sciences (2nd Edition; Editors: Gerald North, Fuqing Zhang and John Pyle) Academic Press, Elsevier Science, London (publication date: November 2014).

-Nigam, S., Y. Zhao, and T. Zhou, 2013: The South-Flood North-Drought Pattern over Eastern China and the Drying of the Gangetic Plain: Observations, Simulations, and Origin.
-Invited book chapter in Climate Change: Multidecadal and Beyond (Editors: Michael Ghil, Mojif Latif, Mike Wallace and C.P.
-Chang), World Press.
+- Nigam, S., Y. Zhao, A. Ruiz-Barradas, and T. Zhou, 2013: The South-Flood North-Drought Pattern over Eastern China and the Drying of the Gangetic Plain: Observations, Simulations, and Origin.
+Invited book chapter in Climate Change: Multidecadal and Beyond (410pp.)
+(Editors: Michael Ghil, Mojif Latif, Mike Wallace and C.P.
+Chang), World Press (publication date: May 2015).

 Science Cover (28 May 2004)|